zxeenu/heavy-telegram-bot/README.md

 When multiple users request the same media file, we track their interest via a shared Redis key (based on content hash or normalized URL).
 Once the download completes, all interested parties are notified.
 This prevents duplicate downloads and reduces resource use.

+## Security Model

+- Gateway authenticates all incoming requests.
+- Correlation IDs, user metadata, or scoped access tokens are attached to events at this boundary.
+- Internal services trust messages from the Gateway (or each other) and do not perform redundant authentication.

+This approach simplifies each worker’s responsibility and centralizes control.

 ## Infrastructure Services

 Infrastructure is managed via Docker Compose in: